gvwilson/thirdbit/src/fiction/madica/index.md

 shouted.
 "Does anybody need a lift?"

 "Warning," the recorded voice said.
 "Unauthorized flying vehicle detected in control level.
-Apprehend and---"
+Apprehend and—"

 "Oh, shut up!"
 Madica said, grinning from ear to ear.
 Ike fired one engine and then the other to shake himself from side to side, batting